carpentries/docs.carpentries.org/source/handbooks/curriculum_advisors.md

    For subsequent meetings, use the same Etherpad.
 The history will automatically archive.
 Include on Etherpad:

-   -  Meeting connection information (Zoom link and dial in options)
+   -  Meeting connection information (Zoom link and dial-in options)
    -  Time zone converter link for meeting time
    -  Sign-in
-   -  Meeting roles (leave blank for Chair to fill in)
+   -  Meeting roles (leave blank for the Chair to fill in)
    -  Agenda (leave blank for Chair to fill in)

 -  [Secretary](#secretary) Send meeting invitations on Google Calendar.
-Include Etherpad and Zoom connection link in invite.
+Include Etherpad and Zoom connection links in the invite.
 -  [Secretary](#secretary) Send meeting announcement using this [email template](#meeting-announcement).
 -  [Chair](#chair) Determine meeting roles using a